luisbosque/luisbosque.github.com/_posts/2017-11-22-hiring-humans-at-carto-infrastructure-team.markdown

 During this year at CARTO we have given a qualitative leap towards having a good hiring process.

-[Justyna](https://twitter.com/Justyna_Adam) joined CARTO in February, and, among many other things, she has been pushing and helping everyone to have better hiring processes.

 I'm going to talk specifically about the Infrastructure team.
 This year is being particularly active because of the need to grow and also because of some rotations in the team.
 Hiring is a very exhausting process.
 Reviewing candidates applications, doing sourcing, interviews, technical tests reviews, etc..
 In the end, I want to make sure that the right people join the team.
 Because of this, I prefer to spend all the time needed on designing a good process so we try to maximize the number of matches.

 It may seem I'm an expert in the matter.
 The truth is that before 2017 our hiring process was crap.
 It wasn't diverse, inclusive, smooth for either the candidate or us and, obviously, it was no fun.
 We were able to hire mainly thanks to friends, employees contacts and the company's hype.

-I was about to publish a job offer when Justyna joined CARTO.
+I was about to publish a job offer when [Justyna](https://twitter.com/Justyna_Adam) joined CARTO.
+She, among many other things, has been pushing and helping everyone to have better hiring processes.
 During the first conversation we had about it she didn't pay much attention to the job description I carefully wrote.
 Instead of that, she asked me basically five questions:
 * How will this role contribute to the company objectives
 * Why the candidate should work with my team and me
 * How will this role be evaluated